-Number Assessment Criterion Advice 1.
+Number Assessment Criterion Advice 2.
 S1 The review of incidents at the establishment showed that incidents are identified and reported appropriately.
-However, an incident can be reported and followed up by different members of the establishment's transplant staff with others in different teams not being made aware of the incident.
+However, an incident can be reported and followed up by different members of the establishment's transplant staff meaning others in different teams are not aware of the incident.
 The establishment is advised to create a centralised record where staff from all parts of the organ transplant pathway can record that an incident was identified, reported, investigated, followed up and closed.
 This may help establishment staff to have greater oversight of incidents and help ensure that all incidents have been followed up, closed and any lessons learnt shared.
+In addition, incidents may be reported on the establishment's internal incident reporting system.
+It is not possible to readily identify transplant-related incidents.
+The establishment is advised to consider a way of "tagging" transplant-related incidents so that these incidents may be trended, and any lessons learnt shared.
+3. General The establishment maintains a stock of perfusion fluid in both a fridge and a storeroom within the theatre complex.
+This fluid has a maximum storage temperature of 25°C. This storeroom is not temperature monitored.
+The establishment is advised to continue to monitor the temperature of the storeroom so that it may assure itself that stock is being maintained at the correct temperature.